xDaryamo/NewLang-Compiler/README.md

 .\NewLang2C.bat .\tests\exampleNL.nl .\tests\exampleOutput
 ```
 The project includes execution compatibility for both Windows and macOS, with automatic compilation and execution in the console if GCC is installed.
 Testing The compiler has been extensively tested with a variety of NewLang source files, ensuring robust handling of valid and invalid inputs.
-Test files are located in the TestFiles directory, providing examples of NewLang applications and demonstrating the compiler's capabilities.